Icon-Newsletter-smaller

 • Interest rate: 3%

 The RCBC AirAsia Credit Card is proof that you don’t need to be a high-earning professional to enjoy premium travel perks.
-This co-branded card gives you 8,000 AirAsia points instantly, which you can use to redeem free flights and other rewards.
+This co-branded card offers free 8,000 AirAsia points, which you can use to redeem free flights and other rewards.

 • Annual fee: Free for life